GluuFederation/docs-ce-prod/3.0.1/source/integration/saas/dropbox.md

 * Restart Tomcat service

 ### Trust Relationship
-Please see [this doc](../../admin-guide/saml.md) to create trust relationship and fill up the form with the following info
+Please refer [here](../../admin-guide/saml.md) to create trust relationship and fill up the form with the following info

 The metadata for Dropbox is necessary to create trust relationship.
 Please use the following snippet so create the `dropbox_metadata.xml`.